 Subrule (2) does not apply to any motion or question which is required by these Rules to be passed by an absolute majority of the Committee.

-If votes are divided equally on a question, the Chairperson of the meeting has a second or casting vote.
+If votes are divided equally on a question, the Chair of the meeting has a second or casting vote.

 Voting by proxy is not permitted.